-Walled City Marathon underway
+Walled City Marathon under way

-Derry: Walled City Marathon underway
+Derry: Walled City Marathon under way

-The annual 26.2 mile Walled City Marathon is underway in Londonderry.
+The annual 26.2 mile Walled City Marathon is under way in Londonderry.

 1,400 runners left the Everglades Hotel on Prehen Road at 08:30 BST and will finish in Guildhall Square.